-User privacy: A wide variety of users use the Authority's services (Greek or foreign citizens, children, disabled people, immigrants, refugees).
+A wide variety of users use the Authority's services (Greek or foreign citizens, children, disabled people, immigrants, refugees).
 Hence, the level of trust between the users and the Authority may be crucial, since it is widely recognized as very important that the user feels safe and protected when registering personal data.
 Private data protection is an important issue in the evolving relationship between digital technology and the legal right to privacy when collecting and sharing data.
 The need for state computerization has led to a greater demand for personal information from citizens.
 Concerns about privacy arise when sensitive personal data are collected and stored in digital form.
 These concerns relate to how these data are collected, stored, modified, transmitted, become available (open data) and connected.
-There is a specific legal and regulatory framework on data protection in place, based on a European Commission regulation [47].
+There are European and national obligations for personal data protection and there is also a specific legal and regulatory framework on data protection in place, based on a European Commission regulation [61].
+In January 2012, the European Commission adopted a proposal for regulation on data protection that would replace the existing data protection directive.
+The proposal for the new regulation contains specific provisions relevant to the collection and storage of personal data.
+[62].
+On 15 December 2015, the European Parliament, the Council and the Commission reached an agreement on the new data protection rules, establishing a modern and harmonized data protection framework across the EU [63].

-User satisfaction: A satisfactory project offers users the ability to complete their tasks successfully.
+User satisfaction: E-government adoption requires that citizens show higher levels of satisfaction with the online service provided by the government [64].
+Citizen satisfaction with e-government service is related to the use of an egovernment website and it is positively associated with trust in the government [65].
+A satisfactory project offers users the ability to complete their tasks successfully.
 By asking them to reply if they are satisfied by a service, it can provide a measure of all the parties' contribution to the overall user experience, such as ease of use, navigation and design.

-User profession: Through this factor, one can specify the types of users, in terms of occupation, who consider the egovernment service friendlier due to the same occupation.
+User profession: The influence of profession significantly helped explain differences between adopters and non-adopters of new technology and especially eservices [66].
+Through this factor, one can specify the types of users, in terms of occupation, who consider the egovernment service friendlier due to the same occupation.